 Try this stretch for your tight hip flexors

-Most of us already know that stretching and strengthening is key.
+Most of us already know that stretching and strengthening is the key

 We can readily go online and find countless images of perfectly healthy individuals demonstrating for us how to perform these movements.
 We can copy their movements or videos and begin a routine.

-Massage and massage therapy is often a very common method in which to attend to hip flexor pain.
+Massage and massage therapy is often a very common method in which to help relieve flexor pain.
 It certainly has its benefits.
-Pain is effectively reduced but frequent visits are generally required.
+Pain is effectively reduced, but frequent visits are required.

-This website is geared for those of us who need a structured, safe, easy and effective method to address tight hip flexors.
+If you have not yet found relief, this website is geared for you.
+It encourages a structured, safe, easy and effective method to address your tight flexors.
 There are many exercises that can be learned throughout this site.
 For are more comprehensive and effective program, please read the program page.
-It offers a real alternate to simply copying the movement of models and athletes or other professionals who merely study pain and have yet to struggle and overcome it.
+It offers a real alternative to simply copying the movement of models and athletes or other professionals who merely study pain and have yet to struggle and overcome it.

-Spend the time to go through the many pages and informative suggestions to address both your tight hip flexors and lower back pain.
-Here you can find numerous pages and illustrations available to provide much needed help.
+Spend the time to go through the many pages and informative suggestions.
+Here you can find numerous pages and illustrations available to provide much-needed help.
 It is worth the investment.